-Fourteen-year-old Jamie Bennett swallowed nervously.
+Thirteen-year-old Jamie Bennett swallowed nervously.
 "I really don't know if I can do this."

 "Easy for you to say," Jamie mumbled, pouting a bit.

 "But what am I supposed to do?"

-"I honestly have no idea."
+"I have no idea," Jack replied truthfully.

 "Wha—Jack!"
-Jamie hollered after him.
-It was futile, though.
+Jamie hollered after him, to no avail.
 He was gone. "…Traitor."